-Instruction will include specific moves related to martial art movements in regard to self-protec-
+Instruction will include specific moves related to martial art movements in regard to self-protection.

-KINE 1142 Self-Defense, Experienced
+Self-Defense, Experienced

-A course designed to review specific moves related to martial art movements in regard to selfprotection.
+A course designed to review specific moves related to martial art movements in regard to self-protection.
 Students will be required to demonstrate proficiency in martial art movements in sequence.